-He infifted what kind of chambers these were of protection and safety, and exhorted us all earnestly to dwell in the clifts of the rock, to hide ourselves in the wounds of Christ, and to wrap ourselves in the believing application of the promises, slowing therefrom; and to make our resuge under the shadow of his wings, until these sad calamities pass over, and the dove come back with the Olive-leaf in her mouth.
-These were the last words of his last sermon to go that way, but the lady of St. John's kirk was present, who had influence upon Mr. Smith and Mr. Boig, who prevailed with him: Notwithstanding of her great profession, he was always jealous of her, and would not go to her house, and several times said, 66 Whatever end the might make, there would be foul wide steps in her life."
-That lady not only followed the perfecuted gofpel, but also frequented private fociety meetings; particularly with thefe two old fingular Christians, Thomas Johnstone in Grangehall in Pettingin, and Francis Liverance in Coventoun, who were both my acquaintances.
-She feveral times faid to them and others, that if ever she turned from the way of the Lord, she knew not what The would make of thefe thee Scriptures, viz Heb. vi.
-"Being once enlightened," &c.
-Reb. x.
-"Sinning wil-, fully," &c. and that in 2d Pet, second chapter, " It had been better for them," &c.
-Yet after that, when hard came to hard, in the two flaughter years of 1684 and 85, the turned fo far out of the way, that the became a perfecutor, and would fuffer none to dwell in her land that would not hear the plagued curates, nor take the oath of abjuration.
-The two foresaid worthy christians went together, to know what she made of her foresaid scriptures; but she would give them no accefs, by causing thut the gates upon them, it being about the middle of January 1687, Mr. Cargill went along with her the length of Covingtoun-mill, to the house of Andrew Fither, and his spouse, Elizabeth Lindfay, my acquaintance, about a mile from her house, near linto-hill, but would go no further:
+Sometime that night having several miles to travel, not daring to leave that defart place until it was dark, for fear of enemies: It was contrary to his inclination to go that way, but the lady of St. John's kirk was present, who had influence upon Mr. Smith and Mr. loig, who prevailed with him: Notwithstanding of her great profession, he was always jealous of her, and would not go to her house, and feveral times said, "Whatever end she might make, there would be "foul wide steps in her life."
+That lady not only followed the perfecuted gospel, but also frequented private society meetings; particularly with these two old fingular Christians, Thomas Johnston in Grangehall in Pettinain, and Francis Liverance in Coventoun, who were both my acquaintances.
+She feveral times faid to them and others, that if ever she turned from the way of the Lord, she knew not what the would make of these three Scriptures, viz.
+Hcb. vi.
+Being once enlightened, &c.
+Heb. x.
+Sinning wilfully, &c. and that in 2 Pet. fecond Chapter, It had been better for them, &c.
+Yet after that, when hard came to hard, in the two flaughter years of 1684 and 85, the turned to far out of the way, that the became a perfecutor, and would fuffer none to dwell in her land that would not hear the plagued curates, nor take the oath of abjuration.
+The two forefaid worthy Chriftians went together, to know what she made of her foresaid scriptures; but she would give them no access, by causing shut the gates upon them, it being about the middle of January 1687, Mr Cargill went along with her the length of Covingtoun-mill, to the house of Andrew Fisher, and his spouse, Elizabeth Lindfay, my acquaintance, about a mile from her house, near Tinto hill, but would go no further.